dnicolodi/python-siphash24/docs/index.rst

 .. method:: hash.hexdigest()

-   Like :meth:`digest` except the digest is returned as a bytes object of double length, containing only hexadecimal digits.
+   Like :meth:`digest` except the digest is returned as a string object of double length, containing only hexadecimal digits.

 .. method:: hash.copy()